Google AdsMarch 2026 · 11 min read

 What budget do Swiss SMBs actually need?

 Most businesses do not have a Google Ads problem.
 They have a data volume problem.
-They set a budget that is enough to buy some clicks but not enough to generate the 30–50 monthly conversions smart bidding needs to learn properly.
+They set a budget that is enough to buy some clicks but not enough to generate a reliable learning signal.
+Standard Search campaigns can often start learning from around 10 conversions in 30 days, while Performance Max usually needs far more data before it becomes trustworthy.

 Bar chart showing minimum monthly Google Ads budgets for Swiss SMBs